 When you’re at this stage, learning how to get some systems set up and how to clean up the back-end of your business is preferable to letting projects slide and having clients tell you peace out.
-This is exactly what my A-Team program does for growing business owners–I come alongside you and help you get your most important systems and process in place until you’re ready to hire a DOO of your own.
-You can get on the waitlist or learn more about A-Team right here!
+Get your most important systems and process in place until you’re ready to hire a DOO of your own.

-3. You’re a born integrator and you’ve got this shizzle already
+3. You’re a born operator and you’ve got this shizzle already

 But sometimes those future directors of operations are stuck in a space of being an online business manager or virtual assistant.
 Now I’ve seen OBMs and VAs build thriving businesses that they love, helping business owners with administrative tasks.
 Like in any industry, there are some people who are looking for something else.
 (Right?
 Every business owner has a natural progression and their businesses can grow in different directions.)